 In addition to Bylaws, the Academic Senate shall establish standing rules prescribing the operations of the Senate and its standing committees.
-The Standing Rules of the Senate, as well as of the Academic Policy Committee and the Institute Curriculum Committee, and amendments thereto, shall require joint approval by the Senate and the provost.
+The Standing Rules of the Senate, as well as of the Academic Policy Committee, the Institute Curriculum Committee, and the Institute Assessment Committee, and amendments thereto, shall require joint approval by the Senate and the Provost.